szstonelee/gointernal/scheduler.md

 e.g. 4

-Supposed from example 2, one Go routine call read() from disk.
+Supposed from example 2, one Goroutine call read() from disk.
 Go runtime will move out the thread with the Goroutine which calls read().

 There could be two strategies for scheduling.